Conservation & Science Staff Bios

 - Aquatic ecology

-Joe received her B.S. (with highest honors) in integrative biology from the University of Illinois at Urbana-Champaign in 2006, conducting research on enzyme production by aquatic fungi and parasite-host dynamics in Daphnia (water flea).
-Following a year off from school, which she spent as a technician in a plant-insect lab at Florida State University, Joe began her Ph.D. studies at Cornell University in 2007.
+Josie received her B.S. (with highest honors) in integrative biology from the University of Illinois at Urbana-Champaign in 2006, conducting research on enzyme production by aquatic fungi and parasite-host dynamics in Daphnia (water flea).
+Following a year off from school, which she spent as a technician in a plant-insect lab at Florida State University, Josie began her Ph.D. studies at Cornell University in 2007.

-Working with Nelson Hairston Jr., Ph.D., in the Department of Ecology and Evolutionary Biology, Joe studied how dispersal and trophic interactions combine to determine the dynamics of populations in spatially fragmented landscapes.
+Working with Nelson Hairston Jr., Ph.D., in the Department of Ecology and Evolutionary Biology, Josie studied how dispersal and trophic interactions combine to determine the dynamics of populations in spatially fragmented landscapes.
 Her thesis consisted of observational, experimental and theoretical studies and was focused on a system of freshwater rock pools on Appledore Island, Maine.
 The rock pools provided a fantastic field system to study how populations and food webs persist in naturally fragmented habitats.
-While in grad school, Joe also developed and taught a graduate-level course and multiple workshops on statistical programming.
-Joe completed her dissertation (titled “Food Webs in Space!”) in January 2013 and promptly moved back to Illinois.
+While in grad school, Josie also developed and taught a graduate-level course and multiple workshops on statistical programming.
+Josie completed her dissertation (titled “Food Webs in Space!”) in January 2013 and promptly moved back to Illinois.
+In 2015 Josie moved to Portland for new opportunities, but she continues to collaborate with Lincoln Park Zoo scientists on key initiatives.